zhonghan721/tp/docs/DeveloperGuide.md

 The format for the `logout` command can be found [here](UserGuide.md#logout).

-**Feature details:**
+#### Feature Details

 1. The user executes the `logout` command.
-2. If extra command parameters are provided after specifying `logout`, the logout command will still be executed.
-3. If the user is currently logged out, an error message will be shown.
+2. If the user is already logged out, a `CommandException` will be thrown.
-4. If all the previous steps are completed without exceptions, the user will be logged out and the `isLoggedIn` status in `Model` will be updated to `false`.
+3. If the command completes successfully, the user will be logged out and the `isLoggedIn` status in `Model` will be updated to `false`.

 The following activity diagram shows the logic of a user logging out: